Turning Difficult Disruptions into New Opportunities

 Disruption is always difficult, especially at today’s unprecedented scale.
 But through it all, the best and most innovative businesses are already planting seeds for the brighter future Mark Cuban described.

-For example, an US-based ecommerce company DirectScale wants sure you have the technology tools and support you need to stay agile and turn disruption into innovation and opportunities, so all of us can be part of that future together.
+For example, US-based DirectScale, and Exigo ecommerce company, wants you to have the technology tools and support you need to stay agile and turn disruption into innovation and opportunities, so all of us can be part of that future together.